 In the interest of those folks who may be curious about really high-end classical guitars with the stamp of both ‘Luthier-made’ as well as ‘Made in Spain’, here’s a very brief listing of brands that should be mentioned.

 He is almost a cult figure among luthiers.
-With his unique bracing system, all his models are appreciably different and yet have a recognisable sound, say the adherents.
+With his unique bracing system, all his models are appreciably different and yet have a recognizable sound, say the adherents.
 The volume you can generate from some of his models is only limited by what you can do with your right hand, some say.
 You may want to take note of his popular models: M5, M15, M30 and the M50.

 Another respected name among those who know.
 His guitars too are known for having a special sound and to those moved by it, they are well worth the price.
 Key models you will hear of when you get sucked into the subject: Gabriella, Herencia, G11, 1A and the India model.